tgsoverly/smart-things/devicetypes/tgsoverly/air-scape-whf.src/README.md

 # Todos

-1. Have the device do a port scan for the fan.
+1. Maybe have the device do a port scan for the fan.